 - What are the roles of power and vulnerability in curriculum studies?

 Contact us for more information:

 For admission into the program, an applicant must have a master’s degree in an education-related field.
-Applicants must present a strong academic record, acceptable GRE scores within the past five years, a writing sample (15-20 pages, exclusive of notes and works cited) that demonstrates appropriate academic writing skills needed for success in a graduate program and three letters of recommendation.
-GRE scores will be OPTIONAL for 2021-2022 admissions.
+Applicants must present a strong academic record, a writing sample (15-20 pages, exclusive of notes and works cited) that demonstrates appropriate academic writing skills needed for success in a graduate program and three letters of recommendation.
+GRE scores are OPTIONAL.
 Applicants will be interviewed as part of the selection process.